 © Philip Gould

-Barry Jean Ancelet is Professor Emeritus of Francophone Studies and a Lifetime Center for Louisiana Studies Fellow at the University of Louisiana at Lafayette.
-He has given papers, published numerous articles and several books, and produced concerts, festivals, records, museum exhibitions, documentary films, and television and radio programs on various aspects of Louisiana French language and culture.
-He and his alter ego Jean Arceneaux are currently serving as Poète Lauréat de la Louisiane Francophone (2018-2020).
+Barry Jean Ancelet is professor emeritus of Francophone Studies and Center for Louisiana Studies Research Fellow at the University of Louisiana at Lafayette.
+He has given papers, published articles and books, and contributed to documentary films, television, and radio programs, recordings, and exhibitions on various aspects of Louisiana French history, culture, language, and music.
+His alter ego, Jean Arceneaux, has produced collections of Louisiana French poetry, short fiction, song lyrics, and plays.

 Book-loving volunteers are essential to the Louisiana Book Festival's success.
 Whether it's escorting authors, guiding visitors, selling refreshments, working with children in the Young Readers Pavilion or other fun and rewarding assignments, the Louisiana Book Festival wants you to join the volunteer team.